A Practical Guide to Portuguese Prepositions

 Em

 This preposition generally means “in” or “on.”
-One of the first things you must learn is that it almost always contracts with the definite article that follows it, depending on the gender of the following noun.
+It almost always contracts with the definite article that follows it, depending on the gender of the noun.

 • em + o = no (masculine)